Azure-Samples/ms-identity-blazor-wasm/Deploy-to-Azure/README.md

 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
 Make sure that your questions or comments are tagged with [`azure-active-directory`] [`msal`] [`dotnet`].

-If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).
+If you find a bug in the sample, raise the issue on [GitHub Issues](../../issues).

-To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).
+To provide feedback on or suggest features for Azure Active Directory, visit [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

 ## Contributing